Ascension Island: Banking and currency

 The Bank of St. Helena has a branch on the island; it holds an account with the UK's Lloyds Bank for the purposes of conducting money transfers with the rest of the world.
 The currency on Ascension Island is the Saint Helena pound.
 Tristan da Cunha however uses the pound sterling rather than the Saint Helena pound.
 The coins of the Saint Helena pound specify that they are for use on both Saint Helena and Ascension Island, but with no mention of Tristan da Cunha, whereas the banknotes only say "Government of St Helena".
 There are also distinct commemorative coins for Ascension Island.
 For more information on currency in the wider region, see British currency in the South Atlantic and the Antarctic.

 Education

 Two Boats School is the only school on the island and provides education to all children aged 3–16.

 Sports

-The Ascension Island Football League (Officially registered as Ascension Island Championship) is the top division of football on Ascension Island.
+The Ascension Island Football League (registered as Ascension Island Championship) is the top division of football on Ascension Island.
 Three official football competitions organized by the Association are held on the island: the Ascension Island Football League, Knockout Tournament, and the Flipper Trophy.

 Ascension Island does not have its own team in the Commonwealth Games, but athletes from Ascension have participated on the Saint Helena Commonwealth Games team in the past, including swimmer Caroline Lawrence in 1982 and marathon runner Errol Duncan in 2006.
+Athletes from Ascension have also represented Saint Helena at the Island Games.